 If you notice any unusual changes in color, amount, consistency or odor of your discharge, consider seeing a doctor.

 Abnormal vaginal discharge can cause irritation or itching, a foul smell or a copious amount of fluid that necessitates panty liners or pads, so it doesn’t leak through your underwear.
-A green tinge to your discharge or unusual bleeding may also be causes for concern.
+A green tinge to your discharge or unusual bleeding may also be cause for concern.